soundcloud/Axt/README.md

 ### Watching the hierarchy

-We can watch view updates in the console:
+As a first step, we can watch view updates in the console.

 ```swift
 func testWatch() async {